 Despite all the ongoing pharmaceutical research to obtain a definitive CTE treatment regime, there is currently no proven CTE treatment regimen.
 Conventional treatment has been administered to target its symptoms.
 However, one CTE treatment option is quickly gaining ground as a definitive treatment and cure for CTE: the NAD treatment option.

-On May 2nd, 2012, star linebacker Junior Seau committed suicide and died.
+In 2012, star linebacker Junior Seau committed suicide and died.
 He was diagnosed on autopsy and found Chronic Traumatic Encephalopathy (CTE) by the National Institute of Health.
-And this CTE condition has been reported in other suicidal and non-suicidal deaths of many National Football League players.
+Since then, this CTE condition has been reported in other suicidal and non-suicidal deaths of many National Football League players.

 Chronic Traumatic Encephalopathy (CTE) symptoms develop over a long period of time, although biological changes can be seen within a single traumatic brain injury event.
 Anyone who receives repetitive impacts to the head is at risk for CTE.
 Most cases of CTE are found in athletes participating in contact sports.

 The diagnosis of Chronic Traumatic Encephalopathy (CTE) is still only definitive by autopsy, which makes the development of a curative CTE treatment difficult.
 In post-mortem diagnosis, dementia caused by CTE is notorious for having tangles of abnormal protein tau in the brain.